One size for men and women.

 Our pattern includes two views:

-View A is the traditional Szur which includes optional cutwork applique and elaborate buckle closure and back vent.
+View A is the traditional Szur sewing pattern which includes optional cutwork applique and elaborate buckle closure and back vent.

-View B is a more contemporary version that includes pockets, a lined lapel and collar back, and finished hems on the sleeves and bottom.
+View B is a more contemporary version of the pattern that includes pockets, a lined lapel and collar back, and finished hems on the sleeves and bottom.
 This view eliminates the decoration, elaborate buckle closure and back vent.

 Suggested fabrics: Heavyweight fabrics such as wool, felt, corduroy, or denim; also water-repellent microfiber for a raincoat.
 The Szur is traditionally made in felted wool with felt appliqués.